You ask me, Phillis, why I still pursue,

 And then I'll tell you why, for what I burn.

-I am busy working to bring Aphra Behn's "For Damon, being asked a Reason for his Love" to life through some unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Aphra Behn's "For Damon, being asked a Reason for his Love" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "For Damon, being asked a Reason for his Love" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.